serenity-is/docs/api/dotnet/Serenity.Net.Core/Serenity.ComponentModel/PropertyItem/EditorAddons.md

 # PropertyItem.EditorAddons property
 **namespace:** *[Serenity.ComponentModel](../../README.md#serenity.componentmodel-namespace)*   **assembly**: *[Serenity.Net.Core](../../README.md)*

-Gets or sets the editor parameters that should be passed to the editor while it is being created.
+Gets or sets the editor addons that should be attached to the editor while it is being created.

 ```csharp
 public List<EditorAddonItem> EditorAddons { get; set; }